NeCTAR-RC/nectar-training/package09/sections/snapshot.markdown

 Snapshots only include data on your *primary* ephemeral drive.
 It is currently not possible to take Snapshots of the secondary ephemeral drive --- the only way to save your data on the secondary ephemeral drive is to use other forms of backup, as discussed in the next section.
 But it is also possible to take **Snapshots of Volumes**.

 In this section we are going to learn how to take Snapshots of instances and volumes.
-Then, we are going to re-create the state of the instances and volumes out of the snaphsots.
+Then, we are going to re-create the state of the instances and volumes out of the snapshots.

 ### Snapshots of an instance

-Taking a Snapshot is simple: go to *Dashboard > Compute > Instances* and click *"Create Snapshot"* on the right hand sinde of the instance you wish to copy.
+Taking a Snapshot is simple: go to *Dashboard > Compute > Instances* and click *"Create Snapshot"* on the right hand side of the instance you wish to copy.

 {% img src=images/DashboardSnapshot.png, w=100, dim=percent, align=center %}